OpenSim2Real/os2r-superbuild/docs/sphinx/open_sim2real/physical_monopod/hardware_documentation/index.rst

 A major component of the OpenSim2Real project is the development of a physical, hardware platform so that models running in simulation can be applied to the physical world.
-The hardware platform, called the Monopod, has been completely based around prior work by the `Open Dynamic Robot Initiative <https://open-dynamic-robot-initiative.github.io/>`_(ODRI).
+The hardware platform, called the Monopod, has been completely based around prior work by the `Open Dynamic Robot Initiative <https://open-dynamic-robot-initiative.github.io>`_ (ODRI).

 The basic flow of information for the monopod is shown by the system diagram below.

 .. figure:: fulldiagram.png

+  ..

 Introduction to Assembly/Testing Process
 ----------------------------------------